juniorgasparotto/WiremockUI/readme.md

 ## <a name="log" />Logs/Debugging

-* The log in form of grid is more complete than the log in text form, in addition to showing the a more easy, there's still some debug options, such as:
+* The log of the grid is more complete than the log in text form, in addition to showing the a more easy, there's still some debug options, such as:
-  * Re-run the calls
+  * Re-run the requests.
-  * Compare calls with existing maps.
+  * Compare the requests with the existing maps.
 * These debug options only work with `LISTENER` type, `NET.IN` and types `NET.OUT` are low level calls made by wiremock and that are also displayed here.

 ![](https://github.com/juniorgasparotto/WiremockUI/blob/master/doc/img/log-grid.png)

-### <a name="reexecute-request" />Rerun calls
+### <a name="reexecute-request" />Re-run requests

 * By clicking with the right button on the `LISTENER` type, click the `Open in WebRequest` option.
 * The tool allows you to edit the request data and displays in the status bar the return code with the time that the call took.
 This tool is also available through the menu`Tools -> Web Request`